2020 Electoral Map Ratings: Biden Has An Edge Over Trump, With 5 Months To Go

 Scenario 5 says nothing about that crucial Sun Belt state of Florida.
 Florida is key for Trump's reelection, and a Biden win there opens up lots of paths for him to win.

 Trump could lose Florida and still win.
-But that's only if he holds onto everything he won in 2016, including Michigan (which is currently leaning toward Biden), Pennsylvania, Arizona, North Carolina, Iowa, Ohio, Georgia, and the rest.
+But that's only if he holds onto everything he won in 2016, including Michigan (which is currently leaning toward Biden), Pennsylvania, Arizona, North Carolina, Iowa, Ohio, Georgia and the rest.

 In other words, a Biden win in Florida makes Trump's path exceedingly narrow.
-If Biden wins Florida, he would need to win just one other state Trump won in 2016, like, say, Michigan, to cross 270.
+If Biden wins Florida, he would need to win just one other state Trump won in 2016 — like, say, Michigan — to cross 270.

 With a Florida-plus-Michigan map for Biden (see below), Biden could still lose Pennsylvania, Arizona, North Carolina, etc., and win.
 Even Florida plus Wisconsin or Arizona, which have fewer electoral votes than Michigan, gets Biden over the 270 electoral vote threshold.